The battle to be the most versatile trail shoe: Hoka Speedgoat 6 vs New Balance Hierro v8

 Posted on 14-10-2024

-It's not the right time to be wasting money.
+It's not the right time to waste money.
 We love trail running, but the market is evolving and there are shoes with which we can tackle almost any challenge in the mountains.
 It's true, and we always tell you at RUNNEA, that alternating a couple of models for the specific needs of each day is the best option.
 But sometimes you can't, and that's why we've set to work in the editorial office, to find two shoes that are as versatile as possible and that we can use no matter what terrain we're going to face.
 Today we put two of the best all-terrain shoes on the market face to face: the Hoka Speedgoat 6 and the New Balance Hierro v8.
 As always, in addition to their features, we also compare their prices.

 Two options to dominate the mountain